Licensed Clinical Professional Counselor

 I merge traditional and holistic counseling and coaching modalities, and while I may offer a diagnosis for insurance purposes, I know that the challenges you’re facing do not define you.
 I can help you unearth your core self—the person you are beneath the trauma, behaviors and belief systems that might be obscuring your way.

 My Positive Influences

 In addition to past pain, I have also arrived where I am today thanks to the beautiful parts of my upbringing.
 My mother taught me everything I know about unconditional love.
 She never judged, but listened and supported me through all my challenges.
 Now, I am honored to extend that same unconditional love and acceptance to my clients, regardless of background.

-My family comes from European, Mexican, Filipino, Korean and African backgrounds.
+My extended family comes from European, Mexican, Filipino, Korean and African backgrounds.
 Both my parents were inclusive by nature, which rooted me in an openness to race, religion and different ways of seeing the world.
 And because I grew up next to the California-Mexico border and spent 15 years in San Francisco, multicultural influences have shaped my identity.

 Because I have lived within mixed communities most my life, I have a broad appreciation for difference that allows me to work well with people from diverse cultures and lifestyles.
 I have also explored a wide variety of faith system since my teens, which has brought me a deep understanding of spirituality.
 In my practice, I honor all faith systems and foster curious self-exploration, creating nonjudgmental space for you to create balance in your inner and outer worlds.